Culture of Australia: Folklore

 A commemorative statue of John Simpson Kirkpatrick, a famous stretcher bearer who was killed in the Gallipoli Campaign.

 Australian stories and legends have a cultural significance independent of their empirical truth or falsehood.
 This can be seen in the portrayal of bushranger Ned Kelly as a mixture of the underdog and Robin Hood and an example of "the independence and the maverick spirit of early Australia".

-Militarily, Australians have served in numerous overseas wars, ranging from World War I through to recent regional security missions, such as East Timor, Iraq and Afghanistan.
+Militarily, Australians have served in numerous overseas wars, ranging from World War I through to more recent regional security missions, such as East Timor, Iraq and Afghanistan.
 Australian war culture generally consists of somber reflection and commemoration, focusing on "on-field heroism and sacrifice" rather than glory.
 An annual national holiday, Anzac Day, exists for this purpose.
 The Australian experience of defeat in the Gallipoli Campaign, the first iconic moment in modern Australia's involvement in war, is viewed by Australians with both pride for the fighting of the soldiers, and bitterness for the perceived negligence on the part of British commanders.
 The instances of bravery and determination displayed during the campaign for Gallipoli, as well as the mutual respect for their Turkish adversaries led by Kemal Atatürk, are seen as part of the ANZAC spirit.
 During the First World War, Australian soldiers were considered to be remarkably determined, united and hard-working.
 Many Australians knew how to ride and shoot prior to enlistment, making them talented recruits, but they were also infamous for their lax attitude towards formal parade ground discipline, a notoriety that the Australian soldiers reveled in.
 From this the notion of the larrikin Digger emerged, an important part of contemporary Australian identity.

 Attitudes, beliefs and stereotypes

 "Canberra is a poor thing compared to Washington [D.C.] and there is no great metropolis like New York that sets many of the nation's trends.
 There is no generally acknowledged central city where the important things are believed to happen and it seems better to be."

 — Donald Horne in The Lucky Country (1964), describing the comfortable provinciality of Australians and the lack of cultural epicentre in a major city.

-Critics and scholars have sometimes scrutinised the Australian culture, with aspects of it loosely criticised for being kitsch, low-brow or rooted in poor taste.
-The term "cultural cringe" was coined to describe this entrenched national inferiority complex which assumes ideas and cultures of other places are automatically superior.
-Some links have been made between the cultural cringe and a perceived anti-intellectualism that has underpinned public life in Australia.
-Some commentators have noted a decline in the cultural cringe in the 21st century, with a "social change" and wider reverence for Australian culture.